baggachipz/dumb-musings/src/blog/posts/the-case-for-rivian-part-2.md

 *tl;dr: A year and a half later, the plan is coming to fruition.*

 In my [first post about Rivian](/blog/posts/the-case-for-rivian/), I explained why I thought RIVN is a great investment opportunity.
 They're following the original Tesla playbook, in order to successfully become a mass-market auto maker with legions of diehard fans.
-Tesla, while still producing lots of cars, is a [acompany in decline because they completely lost the plot](https://electrek.co/2026/01/29/tesla-committing-automotive-suicide/).
+Tesla, while still producing lots of cars, is a [company in decline because they completely lost the plot](https://electrek.co/2026/01/29/tesla-committing-automotive-suicide/).
 They have discontinued their two high-end models, the Model S and Model X. The Cybertruck is, unsurprisingly, a [collossal flop](https://blog.consumerguide.com/the-cybertruck-is-a-flop/).
 They still sell a lot of Model 3's and Y's, but have clearly lost interest in cars and seem to be [abandoning that in favor of robotics and "AI"](https://www.cnbc.com/2026/01/29/elon-musk-tesla-pivot-to-ai-robots-wall-street-reaction.html).

 # Unprecedented challenges